 4 Thai Appetizer Dips And Sauces That Will Pair Perfectly With Any Dish

 Dips and sauces can always bring new life into a dish, no matter how plain and simple it is.
 Thai dips are easy to make and can be used with almost any dish, Asian or not.
 Elevate your food in a blink of an eye with these Thai dips and sauces.

 If you love Thai food, then this peanut dipping sauce is absolutely essential for all of your meals.
 This creamy and smooth sauce only takes about 5 minutes to make, but the result is so satisfying.

 The flavor of this sauce goes beyond just regular peanut sweetness.
 It’s also tangy and savory, with a hint of spiciness hidden underneath.
-It goes well with just about anything, from salads, spring rolls, noodles, to even pizza.
+It goes well with just about anything, from salads, spring rolls, various Thai noodles types to even pizza.
 Many also use it to marinate meat.

-Pesto is a slightly sweet sauce originally from Italy, but this recipe puts a Thai twist to it by using Thai basil and sesame oil instead.
+Pesto is a typical food in numerous yummy dishes with basil.
+It is a slightly sweet sauce originally from Italy, but this recipe puts a Thai twist to it by using Thai basil and sesame oil instead.
 These changes make the Thai version taste a bit stronger, tangier, and more aromatic.

 This sauce is an easy and healthy way to spice up all your foods.
 You can eat it with savory noodle dishes, grilled meat, salads, or spread it all over sandwiches and baguettes.
 It also makes a flavorful gluten-free topping for those who want nutritious spaghetti.